SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 ~~~

-If you want to unload a module, simply type
+If you want to unload a module, type

 ~~~
 $ module unload R